JalilGafar/JalilGafar/README.md

 - 👋 Hi, I’m @JalilGafar
 - 👀 I’m interested in Web programming
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and Node.js
 - 💞️ I’m looking to collaborate on Web applications project
 - 📫 How to reach me : fondajalil@gmail.com